 The Future of Art program audiences were asked the question “What are some new projects we can initiate now to support our arts community?”
 Attendees identified over 220 ideas in response, – the majority addressing the need for more arts networking opportunities in Santa Fe.
 Creative Santa Fe responded to this finding with the Creative Mingle: An Arts Networking Event program.
 The objective of this event series is to network the Santa Fe arts community through fun, engaging, free public nightlife events hosted in collaboration with arts parters across the city, ideally facilitating new conversation, collaborations, and opportunities for attendees.

 The first of the Creative Mingle events took place on July 16, 2019 in collaboration with the Santa Fe Opera.
-The second event will take place Tuesday, December 10th in partnership with the Georgia O’Keeffe Museum.
-Registration opens November 12th, click here for details.
-Looking forward to 2020, Creative Santa Fe will be collaborating with ARTsmart and other partners to build four more events taking place throughout the year.
+The second event, Creative Mingle Jingle, took place Tuesday, December 10th in partnership with the Georgia O’Keeffe Museum.
+Looking forward to 2020, Creative Santa Fe will be collaborating with ARTsmart, SITE Santa Fe, and other partners to build four more events taking place throughout the year.
 Join our mailing list to stay up to date!

 Art + Experience: An Interactive Potluck Dinner